babit25/Instacart_market/README.md

 # Market Basket Analysis:
 This Analysis was carried out in order to  Identify frequently co-occurring products in orders to improve store layout and marketing strategies.

-  a.
-Top 10 product pairs that are most frequently purchased together
+**_  a.
+Top 10 product pairs that are most frequently purchased together_**

 ![Top 10 pairs](https://github.com/babit25/Instacart_market/assets/108529070/5fab2217-7d23-4dba-9aca-3845476cd0a9)

 ![Top 10 Bought Together](https://github.com/babit25/Instacart_market/assets/108529070/f8b97471-6b84-4f77-85aa-ca64fb6e9a25)

-Banana was the constant and seems to be popular has it appeared in 9 of the top 10 products bought together.
+Banana( or Organic Bananas) seems to be popular among customers as  it constantly appeared in 9 of the top 10 products bought together.

- b.
-Top 5 products that are most commonly added to the cart first
+_** b.
+Top 5 products that are most commonly added to the cart first**_

  ![Top 5 added_to_cart](https://github.com/babit25/Instacart_market/assets/108529070/c3a1c6cf-978f-478d-9e26-ef8de4a0f001)

-Banana was mostly added to the cart first with 472,565 of the orders with Bag of Organic Bananas and Organic strawberrys  second  and third respectively with 379,450 and 264,283 orders.
+Banana was mostly added to the cart first with 472,565 of the orders.
+Bag of Organic Bananas and Organic strawberrys were  second  and third respectively with 379,450 and 264,283 orders.
 Organic Baby Spinach and Organic Haas Avocado completes the Top 5

-c. unique products typically included in a single order.
+_**c. unique products typically included in a single order.**_

 ![Typical U products](https://github.com/babit25/Instacart_market/assets/108529070/974df860-3f3e-4a96-9c32-caf7e7c35147)